-I. PURPOSE
+I. Purpose

-The purpose of this policy if to provide all applicants and employees with notice of the provisions of the department's drug testing program.
+The purpose of this policy is to provide all applicants and employees with notice of the provisions of the department's drug testing program.

 II.
-DISCUSSION
+Discussion

-Due to the critical mission of justice officers, and the reliance by the citizens of the community upon this department for law enforcement and general safety and protection, it is the policy of this department to maintain a drug-free work environment through the use of an applicant, lateral transferee, random, reasonable suspicion, and triggering event testing program for sworn personnel.
+Due to the critical mission of criminal justice officers, and the reliance by the citizens of the community upon this department for law enforcement and general safety and protection, it is the policy of this department to maintain a drug-free work environment through the use of an applicant, lateral transferee, random, reasonable suspicion, and triggering event testing program for sworn personnel.
 Non-sworn personnel are subject to applicant and reasonable suspicion testing.

-To ensure the integrity of this department, to comply with state requirements, to protect the citizens of this community, and to preserve public trust and confidence in a fit and drug-free criminal justice profession, this department will implement a drug testing program.
+To ensure the integrity of this department, to comply with state regulations, to protect the citizens of this community, and to preserve public trust and confidence in a fit and drug-free criminal justice profession, this department will implement a drug testing program.
 This program is designed to detect prohibited drug use by employees and to reduce the likelihood that drug-dependent applicants and lateral transferees will be employed by this department.

 III.
-DEFINITIONS
+Definitions

-- A. Justice Officer An officer defined by N.C.G.S. § 17E-2(3). - B. Lateral Transferee A justice officer who applies for employment or appointment where the officer has previously held general certification and has been separated by an agency in good standing or a criminal justice officer who has transferred to this agency and has been separated from a criminal justice officer position for no more than twelve months. - C. Applicant A person, other than a lateral transferee, who applies for employment or appointment as a criminal justice officer. - D. Employee Any person employed by this department.
-This terms includes, but is
+- A. Criminal Justice Officer-A sworn law enforcement officer with powers of arrest; corrections officers, probation officers and juvenile justice officers. - B. Lateral Transferee-A criminal justice officer who applies for employment or appointment where the officer has previously held general certification and has been separated by an agency in good standing or a criminal justice officer who has transferred to this agency and has been separated from a criminal justice officer position for no more than twelve months. - C. Applicant-A person, other than a lateral transferee, who applies for employment or appointment as a criminal justice officer. - D. Employee-Any person employed by this department.
+This term includes, but is not limited to, criminal justice officers and clerical and support staff.

-- still limited to, justice officers and clerical and support staff. - E. Drug Test The compulsory production and submission of urine by an applicant, lateral transferee, or employee in accordance with departmental procedures, for chemical analysis to detect prohibited drug use. - F. Reasonable Suspicion An articulable belief that an employee used or is using illegal drugs drawn from specific and particularized facts and reasonable inference from those facts.
+- E. Drug Test-The compulsory production and submission of urine by an applicant, lateral transferee, or employee in accordance with departmental procedures, for chemical analysis to detect prohibited drug use. - F. Reasonable Suspicion-An articulable belief that an employee used or is using illegal drugs drawn from specific and particularized facts and reasonable inference from those facts.
 This reasonable suspicion may arise from the occurrence of a triggering event such as an accident.

 IV.
-PROCEDURES/RULES
+Procedures/Rules

-A. PROHIBITED ACTIVITY
+A. Prohibited Activity

-The following rules shall apply to all applicants and employees, while on and off duty:
+The following rules shall apply to all applicants and employees while on or off duty:

 - 1. No employee shall illegally possess any controlled substance. - 2.
 No employee shall ingest any controlled or other dangerous substance, except as prescribed by a licensed medical practitioner. - 3.
 No employee shall ingest any prescribed or over-the-counter medication in amounts beyond the recommended dosage. - 4.
-Any employee who unintentionally ingests, or is made to ingest, a controlled substance shall report the incident to his supervisor immediately upon discovery so that appropriate medical steps may be taken to ensure the employee's health and safety. - 5.
-Any employee having a reasonable basis to believe that another employee is illegally using, or is in possession of, any controlled substance shall immediately report the facts and circumstances to his supervisor.
+Any employee who unintentionally ingests, or is made to ingest, a controlled substance shall report the incident to his/her supervisor immediately upon discovery so that appropriate medical steps may be taken to ensure the employee's health and safety. - 5.
+Any employee having a reasonable basis to believe that another employee is illegally using, or is in possession of, any controlled substance shall immediately report the facts and circumstances to his/her supervisor.